opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 Once you will have got the essence of the topic, you can read throughout the different **Characteristics** of the collaborative design discipline.
 We will then complete the methodological section by listing the different and peculiar **Typologies and approaches** of co-design.

-In order to make you understand in an efficient way the theory we will move to a practical example, **Our experience in co-design matter**.
+In order to make you understand in an efficient way the theory we will move to a practical example, **Our experience in co-design field**.
 In this subchapter we will introduce our tangible experience and right after it we will explain the reason **Why and how we organized a co-design session**.

 Once you will have completed the Introduction you will have a basic knowledge of collaborative design activity.